 Voting Rights Act (VRA)

 In addition, the United States Attorney’s Office’s Criminal Division prosecutes violations of the criminal civil rights laws, including laws prohibiting hate crimes and the use of unreasonable force by those acting under color of law.
-Please click here to see a list of law enforcement agencies that handle and may investigate complaints regarding criminal civil rights violations.

 Our office welcomes information from the public that brings to our attention possible violations of our nation's civil rights laws.
 At the same time, while the scope of our civil rights practice is broad, the authority of the United States Department of Justice to investigate and seek relief for individual complaining parties for alleged civil rights violations is limited.
 We may investigate and seek to remedy alleged discriminatory conduct only where and in the manner specifically authorized by law.
 Our office has authority to investigate and seek to remedy patterns and practices of certain unlawful discriminatory conduct.
 If an individual case is of significant public interest, we may pursue those claims.
 More frequently, the U. S. Attorney’s Office handles individual civil rights cases only after they have been investigated and referred to us by another federal agency, such as the following:

 United States Department of Housing and Urban Development (for housing discrimination)

 United States Department of Education, Office of Civil Rights (for discrimination in education)